sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

 This constraint ensures that columns in the same color group are indeed orthogonal.
 If we can find a coloring which uses the smallest possible number of distinct colors, it will minimize the number of groups, and thus the computational cost of the AD step.

+If we perform column coloring, forward-mode AD is required, while reverse-mode AD is needed for row coloring.
+Note that more advanced coloring techniques could use both modes, such as **bicoloring**.

 <aside class="l-body box-note" markdown="1">
 <!-- TODO -->
 There are more efficient representations, e.g. *TODO*